 The best way to manage your bills is with a system that makes sense for you.
 And you might have to try a few different methods to figure out what works best for your situation.

-SoFi Money is a cash management account that offers a feature called Vaults.
+SoFi Checking and Savings is a checking and savings account that offers a feature called Vaults.
 With SoFi Vaults, you can easily separate your spending from your savings while still earning interest on all your money.